rzn-git/Tableau_Portfolio/README.md

 # Tableau Visualization Portfolio
-## Source Data: A IT company revenue data
+## Source Data: An IT company revenue data
 The Dashboard Contains Overview of -
 ⦿ Total Revenue & Sales
 ⦿ Revenue by Market